KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 # Azure LogAnalytics
 $LogAnalyticsSubscription        = "<put in the SubId of where to place environment>"
-$LogAnalyticsResourceGroup       = "<put in RG name for LogAnalytics workspace>" # sample: "rg-logworkspaces"
+$LogAnalyticsResourceGroup       = "<put in RG name for LogAnalytics workspace>" # sample: "rg-logworkspaces-p"
 $LoganalyticsWorkspaceName       = "<put in name of LogAnalytics workspace>" # sample: "log-platform-management-client-p"
 $LoganalyticsLocation            = "<put in desired region>" # sample: westeurope